apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 :::

-## Using HTML parser

-An HTML parser takes a text with HTML markup and turns it into a tree of Python objects.
-We'll choose Beautiful Soup as our parser, as it's a popular library renowned for its ability to process even non-standard, broken markup.
+We'll choose _Beautiful Soup_ as our parser, as it's a popular library renowned for its ability to process even non-standard, broken markup.
 This is useful for scraping, because real-world websites often contain all sorts of errors and discrepancies.

 ```text
 $ pip install beautifulsoup4